Kelli Hubly: Portland Thorns

 Hubly was eligible for but not drafted in the 2017 NWSL College Draft.
 She instead joined the Portland Thorns as a temporary national team replacement player in 2017.
 Hubly made her professional debut on July 15, 2017, in the final few minutes of a 1–0 win over the North Carolina Courage.
 That fall, she won the 2017 NWSL Championship with the Thorns.

 She earned her first professional start on March 24, 2018, against the Courage.
 After playing every minute of the first four games of the 2018 NWSL season due to an injury to usual starter Emily Menges, Hubly was signed by the Thorns on April 27, 2018, to a long-term contract.

 Hubly was a key member and frequent starter for the Thorns teams that won the 2020 Fall Series (Community Shield), 2021 NWSL Challenge Cup, 2021 Women's International Champions Cup, and 2021 NWSL Shield.
-In the 2022 NWSL Season, Hubly played in every minute of every game for the Portland Thorns and was included in the 2022 NWSL Best XI Second Team.
-She became a free agent on December 30, 2024.
+In the 2022 NWSL Season, Hubly played in every minute of every game for the Thorns, helping them win the NWSL Championship, and was included in the 2022 NWSL Best XI Second Team.
+She played two more seasons for the Thorns, then became a free agent on December 30, 2024.